 What Can Patients Expect from Threadlift?

-Threadlifting is performed under local anaesthesia.
+Threadlifting is performed under local anaesthesia and can be found at most aesthetic clinics or plastic surgery centres.
 Most sessions take no more than an hour, and procedures that target specific areas of the face can take thirty minutes.
 Threadlifting incurs very little downtime, and most patients are able to resume normal activity within a day or two.

 Results are immediate.
 Even greater improvement is typically apparent roughly three months after the procedure when the skin begins to produce new collagen in response to the sutures.